itp-dwd/2020-spring/weeks/03_front-end-applications.md

 > Make your things interactive with JavaScript

 * ↳ [JavaScript Frontend Guide](../guides/javascript-frontend-guide.md)
+  * Javascript Foundations Review
+  * JavaScript and the DOM
-  * Review: JavaScript and the DOM
+  * JavaScript Events and the DOM
   * Asynchronous Javascript: Callbacks, Promises, and Async/Await
   * Networking, AJAX, talking to APIs, and CORs
   * Reactive UIs, Refactoring, and Structuring